slementec140/stephanelementec/README.md

 ### Currently

-- Running demand gen and brand for [Ketch](https://ketch.com): content, paid, analyst relations, and the occasional unhinged AI experiment
+- Running demand gen and brand for [Ketch](https://www.ketch.com): content, paid, seo/aeo, and the unhinged AI experiments that go along with these
-- Building AI-powered marketing workflows with Claude — from LinkedIn generators to competitive intel pipelines
+- Building AI-powered marketing workflows with Claude
-- Exploring what "agentic marketing" actually means in practice (spoiler: it's less robots, more leverage)
+- Exploring what "agentic marketing" (and "agentic privacy", for that matter) actually means in practice (spoiler: it's less robots, more leverage)
 - Slowly convincing engineers that good copy matters

 ---